awesomerank/awesomerank.github.io/lists/vsouza/awesome-ios.md

 * [FirebaseHelper ★7](https://github.com/quanvo87/FirebaseHelper) - Safe and easy wrappers for common Firebase Realtime Database functions.
 * [Shallows ★539](https://github.com/dreymonde/Shallows) - Your lightweight persistence toolbox.
 * [StorageManager ★25](https://github.com/iAmrSalman/StorageManager) - Safe and easy way to use FileManager as Database.
+* [RealmWrapper ★5](https://github.com/k-lpmg/RealmWrapper) - Safe and easy wrappers for RealmSwift.
+* [UserDefaultsStore ★51](https://github.com/omaralbeik/UserDefaultsStore) - An easy and very light way to store and retrieve -reasonable amount- of Codable objects, in a couple lines of code!

 ## Data Structures / Algorithms